7 Churn Rate Statistics For eCommerce Stores

 What is the typical customer churn rate for eCommerce stores?

-How does churn rate in the eCommerce sector compare to other industries?
+How does the churn rate in the eCommerce sector compare to other industries?

 What are the benchmarks for an acceptable churn rate in subscription-based eCommerce services?